bnwest/CeleryPriorityQueueWithRabbitMQ/README.md

 ```
 This builds a single image via dockerfile, which will be shared by the `celery-boss` (Celery task producer) and the `celery-worker` (Celery task consumer/worker) docker containers within the docker-compose.

-From the avove command you should see:
+From the above command you should see:
 ```bash
 Successfully tagged celerypriorityqueuewithrabbitmq_celery-worker:latest
 Successfully tagged celerypriorityqueuewithrabbitmq_celery-boss:latest